-For the application of IFRS 16, the incremental borrowing rate was determined on the basis of the risk classification.
+For the application of IFRS 16 the incremental borrowing rate was determined on the basis of the risk classification.
+Depending on the lease object, this varies between 2% and 3%.
 The incremental borrowing rate is based on ecotel's credit rating, including external financing sources.
 In addition, assumptions were made in the case of contracts with extension options.

-For the equity-settled share-based payment plans in line with IFRS 2, the Monte-Carlo simulation is used to determine the fair value of the share options.
+For the equity-settled share-based payment plans in line with IFRS 2 the Monte-Carlo simulation is used to determine the fair value of the share options.
 Within the simulation, assumptions and estimates on various conditions such as market prices, performance conditions, interest rates, fluctuation and expected volatilities are made.